Practise Writing A Balanced Argument In A Letter (9-14 years)

 An exciting range of model answers and sample texts written by students, are provided.
 As well as, practice questions to test them.
 Common errors made by students are highlighted and corrected.
 They are packed with vital hints and tips to enable the pupil to be successful and gain good grades.

-The New Headteacher: Write A Letter (9-13 years)
+The Present: Write A Thank You Letter (and more) (9-13 years)

 £1.50